anneliesq/politcal-psych-blog/content/post/2023-11-05-week-8-symbolic-politics/index.md

 ### Perception of Discrimination Faced By Black Americans

 Similar to police favorability, we can assess the average perception of discrimination faced by Black Americans.
 The results show there was a significant increase in perception of discrimination due to the confidence interval not including zero and a small p-value (reject null hypothesis).
 The means show that, on average, perception of discrimination increased by \~0.14 before and after the killing of George Floyd.
-This is because discriminatio is coded on a 1-5 scale, in which higher numbers are associated with higher levels of discrimination.
+This is because discrimination is coded on a 1-5 scale, in which higher numbers are associated with higher levels of discrimination.